Long Term Disability Insurance

 - The two-step process to enroll and all necessary forms are at the Benefits Change Connection.

-Indiana University's Long Term Disability Plan is an income protection plan for covered employees who become disabled due to an illness or accident.
+Indiana University's Long Term Disability Plan is an income replacement plan for covered employees who become disabled due to an illness or accident.

-- Pays a regular income when an enrolled employee is totally disabled and cannot work.
+- With claim approval, pays a regular income when an enrolled employee is disabled.

-- Replaces up to 60 percent of salary, to a maximum of $10,000 per month, less Social Security, Worker's Compensation, or similar benefits.
+- Replaces up to 60 percent of salary, to a maximum of $10,000 per month, less Social Security, Worker's Compensation, income, or similar benefits from other sources.

 - Pays benefits as long as total disability continues, until age 65 (or to a later age if disability occurs after age 60).